CShah44/BrainStock/README.md

 `pip install -r requirements.txt`

-Open the project in the ide of your choice and you're ready to go!
+Open the project in the IDE/text editor of your choice and you're ready to go!

 <hr/>